 Now, if you like a crisp crust on your roast you’ll need to use the oven after the Instant Pot has done its work – I have instructions for that in the recipe below.
 Or you can read about it in my post How to Roast Pork Perfectly.

 Basically, you let the pork rest for a bit.
 Then put it into the oven at a very high temperature for just 10 minutes.
-This will make the crust nice and dark.
+This will crisp up the crust.

 FYI, if you’re planning to shred the pork (like pulled pork) you really don’t need to crisp it up in the oven first.